 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 Garlic is one of the easiest things to grow in your food garden.
 You can grow quite a few heads of garlic in a fairly small space.
 Garlic doesn’t mind growing in the garden or in containers or pots on your deck.
 You can also buy garlic at the farmer market.

 How to Preserve Garlic in Oil

-We poured extra virgin olive oil over the cloves.
+- Slowly pour extra virgin olive oil over the cloves.

 - Add enough olive oil to completely cover the cloves.
 Make sure that no part of the cloves are exposed to the air.

-The garlic MUST be completely covered.
+- The garlic MUST be completely covered.

 Storing Garlic in the Fridge